Ecwid/ecwid-api-docs/includes/_webhooks.md

 </aside>

 ### Set webhook events

-There are several types of events in the store that Ecwid can notify your application about, check out **Event type** section of webhook structure for more details.
+There are several types of events in the store that Ecwid can notify your application about, check out [Event types](https://developers.ecwid.com/api-documentation/webhooks-overview#supported-events) section for more details.

 Please specify the exact event types you wish to be notified about upon registering your application or [contact us](/contact) if you already have an app.